Wonder Woman (2009 film): Plot

-Once they have arrived, Diana attempts to take Ares down, but he summons harpies that attack her, prompting Trevor to save her.
-Meanwhile, Ares performs a sacrificial ritual that opens a gate to the Underworld, where he persuades his uncle Hades to remove the bracers.
+There, Diana attempts to take Ares down.
+He summons harpies that attack Diana, prompting Trevor to save her.
+Performing a sacrificial ritual, Ares opens a gate to the Underworld, where he persuades his uncle Hades to remove the bracers.
 Hades agrees, but does not tell his nephew that the ultimate cost of removing them would be his own death in combat.
 Later, Diana wakes up in a hospital, furious that Trevor saved her instead of stopping Ares.
 Trevor defends his actions, revealing how much he cares about her in the process.

-Ares and his dark army attack Washington, D.C.; Trevor and Diana arrive to battle him and are soon joined by the Amazons.
-Ares manages to summon the Amazons long dead from the Underworld to fight their own sisters, but Alexa, a member of the undead host, reveals to her sister Artemis a chant which nullifies Ares's control.
-The undead then turn on Ares, but are destroyed by his powers; before passing on, Alexa makes peace with her older sister.
+Ares and his army attack Washington, D.C.; Trevor and Diana start battling him and are soon joined by the Amazons.
+Ares summons long-dead Amazons from the Underworld to fight their sisters.
+Alexa, now an undead warrior, reveals to her sister Artemis a chant which nullifies Ares' control.
+The undead turn on Ares, but are destroyed by his power.
 Hippolyta kills Persephone in combat.
-With her dying breath, Persephone declares that by shutting the Amazons away from the world of Man, Hippolyta has denied them the happiness that comes with love and a family.
+With her dying breath, Persephone declares that by shutting the Amazons away from Man's world, Hippolyta has denied them the happiness that comes with love and a family.

-Meanwhile, Ares' influence reaches the President of the United States, who orders a nuclear missile against Themyscira, assuming the island is the source of the attack on Washington.
-This act of supreme aggression increases Ares's power, but Trevor takes the invisible jet and shoots down the missile just before it hits the island.
-After taking a brutal beating at Ares' hands, Diana finally outmaneuvers and beheads him.
-Trevor arrives back at the scene, Diana finally accepts him, and the two share a kiss.
-Ares is later condemned to the underworld to attend Hades as a slave.
+Meanwhile, Ares' influence reaches the President of the United States, who orders a nuclear missile against Themyscira, assuming the island is attacking Washington.
+This act of aggression increases Ares' power.
+With the invisible jet, Trevor shoots down the missile just before it hits the island.
+After taking a brutal beating at Ares' hands, Diana finally beheads him.
+She later accepts Trevor, and the two share a kiss.
+Ares is condemned to the underworld to attend Hades as a slave.

 On Themyscira, in memory of Alexa, Artemis takes up reading.
-Realizing that Diana misses both the outside world and Trevor, Hippolyta gives her the task of being a channel for "communication between men and women".
-Diana accepts and returns to New York, where she enjoys the company of Trevor and becomes the newly christened Wonder Woman.
+Realizing that Diana misses both Man's world and Trevor, Hippolyta gives her the task of being a channel for "communication between men and women".
+Diana returns to New York, enjoying the company of Trevor and becoming the newly christened Wonder Woman.